 Once your transaction is complete, everyone involved will get a copy by default.
 This setting allows you to change that so that copies will be sent to internal only, external only, both, or neither.

 How you set this setting will likely depend on the nature of your documents.
 If you are collecting sensitive information, it may be worthwhile not to e-mail out the signed copies.
 Doing this is the best option for security, but it introduces the possibility that your customers will contact you for a copy of the document.
-In these cases, we recommend having the signer register with Adobe Sign for a free account, and pull a copy direct from Adobe Sign.
+In these cases, we recommend having the signer register with Acrobat Sign for a free account and pull a copy direct from Acrobat Sign.

 - Attach audit report to completed documents